What are my legal obligations?

 Should a student withdraw from the University or suspend his or her studies e.g. in the case of illness, the Residences will take this as sufficient grounds to break the Residence Agreement.

-If a student leaves the University during September the date he or she leaves the University will taken as the effective date and obligations under the Residence Agreement will cease, subject to the keys for the accommodation being returned.
+If a student is withdrawing or suspending and leaves the University during September the date he or she leaves the University will taken as the effective date and obligations under the Residence Agreement will cease, subject to the keys for the accommodation being returned.

-If a student leaves during October through to the following August a month’s rent will be charged in lieu of notice, or until the room is re-let, whichever is the earlier.
+If a student is withdrawing or suspending and leaves during October through to the following August a month’s rent will be charged 28 days in lieu of notice from the date they place their request on Liverpool Life, or until the room is re-let, whichever is the earlier.